Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

   "My goal is to develop unified models that combine discriminative and generative reasoning to create human-like yet superhuman AI Agents for real-world applications such as medicine."
 </p>

-## Research Interests for Embodied Artificial General Intelligence
+## Research Interests for Artificial General Intelligence
+- Multi-Modal Learning
 - World Model
-- Multi-Modal Learning
 - Trustworthiness (interpretability, security) of AI

 ## News